Hoge Raad van Holland en Zeeland: Jurisdiction and competence

 The organisation of the Judiciary that the Dutch Republic inherited from the Habsburg Netherlands was a patchwork of city and feudal courts on a local level, applying local law, like Schepenbanken, Baljuw's courts, and Heerlijkheid's courts that acted as courts of first instance in both criminal and civil cases.
 In general, appeal from criminal verdicts was not possible, so that the Appellate courts only took appeals of civil cases.
 The provincial High Court (the Hof van Holland) took these appeals, but also acted as court of first instance in a number of cases.
 The Supreme Court of Holland and Zeeland provided a possibility of (higher) appeal from cases decided in the provincial high court and the courts of the Hoogheemraadschappen (which handled certain land-use cases).
 It also had original jurisdiction in certain cases, e.g. commercial cases involving foreign merchants (and foreign law).
 Cases of Reversal (i.e. in which a final verdict was reviewed and possibly overturned) were reserved for the States-General which as Hoge Overheid or sovereign power in the Republic was the ultimate fount of justice (the States-General exceptionally also took politically sensitive cases, like the trial of Johan van Oldenbarnevelt and Hugo Grotius in 1618 and the trial of the Amboyna judges).

 In appeals cases the Supreme Court generally had three remedies available: direct appeal from a decree of a lower court (comparable to a writ of Certiorari), and judicial review of an entire case (comparable to a petition for a writ of Mandamus), both in cases decided by the judiciary, and by an arbiter.
-In cases of original jurisdiction (which were ipso facto also cases of final jurisdiction) the court had all the usual legal remedies avalilable.
+In cases of original jurisdiction (which were ipso facto also cases of final jurisdiction) the court had all the usual legal remedies available.
 The court had also single jurisdiction over petitions for rechterlijke middelen van herstel en gunst, a number of legal remedies that had been executed by the Hoge Overheid (Sovereign) under his powers of Grace and Pardon but now fell to the courts.
 An example are acts of cession by debtors.
 In these cases the Supreme Court usually committed the case to a lower court for disposal.
 Finally, the Supreme Court acted in cases of voluntary adjudication of Public instruments (in Dutch: Authentieke akten).